Nabinn/Nabinn.github.io/_posts/tutorials/python/2017-07-01-pandas-basics.md

 ---
 layout: post
-title: Pandas cheat sheet
+title: pandas cheat sheet
 image:
 tags: [python, pandas]
 ---

-pandas is a powerful and flexible open source data analysis / manipulation tool for python programming language.
+pandas is a powerful and flexible open source tool for data analysis and manipulain in python.

 ## Reading a CSV file